Merzasphor/MWSE/docs/source/types/tes3uiElement.md

 ### `paddingAllSides`

-Integer number.
-Padding size in pixels.
+The padding size in pixels.
 Padding is the blank space between the edge of an element and its contents.
-Individual padding sizes default to `-1`, making it use the paddingAllSides setting.
+Individual padding sizes default to `-1`, making it use the `paddingAllSides` setting.

 **Returns**:

-* `result` (number)
+* `result` (integer)

 ***

 ### `paddingBottom`

-Integer number.
-Bottom padding size in pixels.
-When this is set to `-1`, the paddingAllSides setting is used for this side instead.
+The bottom padding size in pixels.
+When this is set to `-1`, the `paddingAllSides` setting is used for this side instead.

 **Returns**:

-* `result` (number)
+* `result` (integer)

 ***

 ### `paddingLeft`

-Integer number.
-Left padding size in pixels.
-When this is set to `-1`, the paddingAllSides setting is used for this side instead.
+The left padding size in pixels.
+When this is set to `-1`, the `paddingAllSides` setting is used for this side instead.

 **Returns**:

-* `result` (number)
+* `result` (integer)

 ***